Ichitana Station: Layout

-The station consists of a side and an island platform serving three tracks at grade with a siding branching off track 3, all set in an open area of rural farmland.
+The station consists of a side platform and an island platform serving three tracks at grade with a siding branching off track 3, all set in an open area of rural farmland.
 The station is not staffed and is no station building but a public toilet has been set up at the station entrance which also has a passenger shelter on the other side.
 Access to the island platform is by means of a footbridge.
 A bike shed is provided at the station forecourt.

-Adjacent stations
+Platforms

 History

 In 1913, the Miyazaki Prefectural Railway (宮崎県営鉄道) had opened a line from Miyazaki northwards to Hirose (now closed).
 After the Miyazaki Prefectural Railway was nationalized on 21 September 1917, Japanese Government Railways (JGR) undertook the subsequent extension of the track which it designated as the Miyazaki Main Line.
 Expanding north in phases, the track reached Ichitana which was established as the northern terminus on 1 July 1923.
 At the same time, JGR had been expanding its Hoshū Line south from Kokura down the east coast of Kyushu, reaching its southern terminus of Shigeoka just 9 km north of Ichitana by March 1922.
 The link up between the two lines was achieved on 15 December 1923, through-traffic was thus established from Kokura through Ichitana to Miyakonojō.
 The entire stretch of track was then renamed the Nippō Main Line.
+Freight operations and baggage handling were abolished in 1972 and the station became unstaffed.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, the station came under the control of JR Kyushu.